MakeContributions/ideahub/CONTRIBUTING.md

 git clone https://github.com/<!--your username-->/ideahub.git
 ```

-where `this-is-you` is your GitHub username.
+where `your username` is your GitHub username.
 Here you're copying the contents of the first-contributions repository on GitHub to your computer.

 ## Create a branch